agovc/nextjs-blog/src/content/posts/headless-cms-perspective.md

 In my case, as I'll be hosting the CMS, I've chosen to integrate it into my monorepo, adopting a workspace with pnpm.
 This approach ensures a seamless and integrated development environment.
 However, it's worth noting that if you opt for a CMS service that includes hosting, this step is often streamlined, freeing you from the need to manage hosting configurations.
 With the setup in place, let's now explore a practical illustration of making an API request to the CMS.

 In our CMS, we manage two collections: '**Sessions**' and '**Facilitators**.'
 These collections share a many-to-many relationship, where multiple facilitators can be associated with various sessions, and vice versa.
-This dynamic relationship enriches our content, showcasing the collaborations between sessions and facilitators effectively.
+This dynamic relationship enriches our content, showcasing the collaborations between workshops and facilitators effectively.

 <CodeBlock code={`
     Workshop Collection     Facilitators Collection